-To enable this functionality select the Use Up and Alternative Materials check box in the Implemented Software Components (tccom0100s000) session.
+To enable this functionality select the Alternative Materials and Use Up Material check boxes in the Implemented Software Components (tccom0100s000) session.

-You can use this functionality to ensure that material, used in previous revisions of the end item, is used up completely before new material is utilized.
+You can use the use-up functionality to ensure that material, used in previous revisions of the end item, is used up completely before new material is utilized.
 This prevents a buildup of inventory that may become obsolete.